bmcage/odes/README.md

         language = f77

-You can try it without installation by using PYTHONPATH.
+You can try it without installation by using `PYTHONPATH` and if needed adding local sundials install to `LD_LIBRARY_PATH`.
 For example:
 On my box, the build libs are in odes/build/lib.linux-x86_64-2.7/, hence I can use them with:
 ```